 The Climbing Sridhar manages all aspects of load ferrying and high camp establishing.
 The Sridhar will manage the climbing rotation and duties of all Climbing Sherpas.

-Before the Final Push to the summit, a named summit Sherpa will be paired with each member at Base Camp.
+Before the Final Push to the summit, a named summit Sherpa pairs with each member at Base Camp.

 The Summit Sherpa will climb together with the member from Base Camp to the summit and back.